Honglin-Li/ARR/README.md

 - `set FLASK_APP=main.py`
 - `flask shell`
 - `db.create_all()` to create a sqlite database
-- run `flask review fetch` command, you can get all the data.
+- run `flask fetch` command, you can get all the data.
 This step needs hours.

 # Architecture